* Euro nurses more losses after ECB spurs rate cut

 By Patrick Graham

-LONDON, May 9 The euro slid further in early
+LONDON, May 9 The euro fell another third of a

-trade in Europe on Friday after strong words from European
+percent against the dollar on Friday after strong words from

-Central Bank chief Mario Draghi that halted its march this year
+European Central Bank chief Mario Draghi a day earlier that

 Draghi said after the bank's policy meeting on Thursday that

-bank was "comfortable" with taking more action to support growth
+"comfortable" with taking more action to support growth and

-traders in London cast doubt on whether it was enough to put a
+cast doubt on whether the ECB chief's comments were enough to

 dominated major currency markets so far this year.